 The Canada Emergency Wage Subsidy ("CEWS") was established to enable Canadian employers to re-hire workers previously laid off, help prevent further job losses, and to better position themselves to resume normal operations following the COVID-19 pandemic declaration and crisis.

-The CEWS provides a subsidy of 75% of employee wages to a maximum of \$847 per employee per week for eligible Canadian employers.
-The program has been separated into six claim periods spanning a 24-week period from March 15, 2020 to August 29, 2020.
+The program has been separated into nine claim periods spanning a 36-week period from March 15, 2020 to November 21, 2020.
+The CEWS for periods prior to July 5, 2020 provides a subsidy of 75% of employee wages to a maximum of \$847 per employee per week for eligible Canadian employers.
+The subsidy available for the periods between July 5, 2020 and November 21, 2020 is determined by the level of decline in revenues and is capped at specific rates per period.

-To be eligible to receive the wage subsidy, a Canadian employer needs to have sustained a 30% decrease in revenues (15% for the first claim period) as compared to the same period in the previous year or to the average monthly sales recognized in January and February 2020.
-For the 5th and 6th claim periods commencing on July 5, 2020, the eligibility criteria has not yet been established.
+To be eligible to receive the wage subsidy, a Canadian employer needs to have sustained a 30% decrease in revenues (15% for the first claim period) as compared to the same period in the previous year or to the average monthly sales recognized in January and February 2020 for the periods prior to July 5, 2020.
+For the following periods, any decline in qualifying revenues entitles an employer to the subsidy for an amount in proportion to the decline in the qualifying revenues capped at a specific rate per period.

-During the three months ended June 30, 2020, certain legal entities within the Company qualified for the CEWS resulting in a \$40.4 million subsidy that is recorded and offset against personnel expenses in the consolidated statement of income.
+During the three and nine months ended September 30, 2020, certain legal entities within the Company qualified for the CEWS resulting in a \$22.4 million and \$62.9 million subsidy, respectively, that is recorded and offset against personnel expenses in the consolidated statement of income.